epfl-ada/ada-2021-project-teamphilippe/README.md

     - Filter the quotes about Elon Musk using Spacy.
 - 04.12-11.12 :
     - Generalize extraction method to filter quotes from any person/company.
-    - Extract what entities were found in each quotes
+    - Extract what entities were found in each quotes.
 - 11.12-17.12 : Data story, writing the final notebook.

 Robin :